How to Write and Use the Scope of Work to Control Quality On Your Project

 If you would like to download a sample of the package to see how the pieces work together, you can do so by clicking on the links above.
 You will get the general idea of what the pieces look like in my file, and can use them as templates for your efforts.

-We have also provided a control panel for easy access and interlinked the documents so you have minimal input necessary to produce the documents.
+I have also provided a control panel for easy access and interlinked the files so you have minimal input necessary to produce the documents.

 The second is the ONLINE version.
 All documents are available to you anywhere you have internet access.

 The forms are set up to be completed at the job site and then sent via email to the subcontractor, your office, and to any other interested stakeholders.